THE SHAMA

 This pleasing coloration is denied to tlie

-less assuming female Shama, in which black
+assuming female Shama, in which black

 is replaced by slaty brown and chestnut by